A school devoted to students

 1973

-To make the project possible, the expertise of the American Vanguard School was called upon to guide and support the implementation of the project.
-The advice and support of the Commission des Écoles Protestantes du Grand Montréal (CEPGM) were sought.
-In the beginning, the academic community was also called upon to collaborate through the presence of a representative from McGill University.
-Financial contributions were also sought from private companies operating in Quebec to support the school materially.
+To make the project a reality, the expertise of the Vanguard School in the U.S. was called upon.
+Its role was to supervise and support the implementation of the project.
+The advice and support of the Protestant School Board of Greater Montreal (CEPGM) as well as the collaboration of the University community with a representative from McGill University on the project were sought.
+They also solicited financial contributions from private companies operating in Quebec to provide material support for the school.

-The first school opened by Vanguard School Corporation was the Elementary School
+First school opened by the Vanguard School Corporation, the Intercultural Elementary School.

-The School was subsequently moved to 1150 Deguire Street in 1988 to serve a larger number of students.
-During those years, the School was noted for the high quality of its innovative educational approaches, including strategic teaching.
+Vanguard School subsequently moved to 1150 rue Deguire in 1988, to serve a larger number of students.
+Over the years, Vanguard School has been recognized for the high quality of its innovative pedagogical approaches, including strategic teaching.

 1987